 California’s Gavin Newsom slams Trump absence at COP30 climate conference

-The Democratic governor accused President Trump of having ‘abandoned any sense of duty’ by not showing up to COP30.
+The Democratic governor accused the US president of having ‘abandoned any sense of duty’ by not showing up to COP30.

 One of the most notable absences at this week’s United Nations Climate Change Conference reflects the leadership of one of the largest greenhouse gas emitters in the world: the United States.